top of page

 I wanted to test it out in the lab: Can one really decrease pain with touch, and if so, how?”

-For the study couples were either sat together, not touching, sat together touching, or in different rooms.
+For the study couples either sat together, not touching, sat together touching, or in different rooms.

 Then the woman was subjected to some pain.
 The results showed that just sitting together was enough to synchronize the couple’s heart rates and breathing.